powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 In that case, the vector of right-hand side $$b_1$$ is the injections at network buses.
 All other data or formula are unchanged.
 Beware that the system $$Mx = c$$ whose vector $$\alpha$$ is solution is modified when $$b_1$$ is modified, because right-hand side vector $$c$$ depends on $$\theta_1$$.
 However matrix $$M$$ only depends on which lines are disconnected by the outage.

 In case of an outage causing connectivity loss in the post-contingency network, reference flows can be computed only in the largest connected component containing the slack bus.
 In that case, the right-hand side injection vector $$b_1$$ is modified to take into account only injections in the largest connected part of the post-contingency network (all other injections are set to zero).
 The same methodology of reconnecting some lines to obtain a connected network is used too.

+#### Return codes in case of uncomputable sensitivities

+In case an user submits a senstivity computation which is not possible to perform, OpenLoadFlow provides different return codes which are listed below:
+- User requests a sensitivity involving a variable or a function which does not exist in the network: An error is thrown, OpenLoadFlow terminates.
+- User requests a sensitivity from a variable which does not belong to the main principal component of the network after a connectivity loss: A warning is displayed and the sensitivity is not computed.
+- User requests a sensitivity on a function which does not belong to the main principal component of the network after a connectivity loss: The sensitivity is equal to $$0$$.
+Note that if both variable and function do not belong to the main principal component, the priority is given to the variable, that is a warning is displayed and the sensitivity is not computed.

 ## AC sensitivity analysis